JuhoTheOhjelmoija/EnergyRacer/README.md

 ## Usage

 1. Register or log in to your account
-2. Use the QR code scanner to log energy drinks
-3. Track your consumption and achievements
+2. Track your consumption and achievements
-4. View your progress in the dashboard
+3. View your progress in the dashboard
-5. Check your achievements in the achievements page
+4. Check your achievements in the achievements page

 ## Technologies